-The data in this graph show a dramatic increase in the percentage of students chronically absent post-pandemic by grade level.
+The data in this graph show a dramatic increase in the percentage of students absent post-pandemic by grade level.
 In Kindergarten, 1st, 2nd, 3rd, 4th, 5th, 6th, 7th, and 8th grade levels, the increased significantly preto post-pandemic.
-In 2024, almost 30 percent of Pre-K, Kindergarten, 9th grade, 10th grade, and 11th grade students were chronically absent.
-Over
+In 2024, almost 30 percent of Pre-K, Kindergarten, 9th grade, 10th grade, and 11th grade were absent.
+Over 33 percent of 12th grade students were absent.